 - wax paper – I set my glue gun on it.
 I set the glass vase on the wax paper as I glue the jute to the vase.

 Remember: Garage sales, flea markets, and estate sales are also great resources.
 Save those florist vases you receive!
 I used two of the glass vases for this project.

 My two vases are very different so I applied the twine in two ways:

 - One covering the vase in solid coverage.

 - The other vase had a “ridge” pattern so I used a “see-through” pattern.

-Step 3 ~ Lay your glass vase on its size.
+Step 3 – Lay your glass vase on its side..
 Starting at the bottom of the vase, run a line of glue along the glass.
 Place the jute twine on top.
 Gently press the twine to the glue.

-Step 5 ~ Continue adding glue, laying down the twine, and squeeze the new line of twine to the previous one.
+Step 5 – Continue adding glue, laying down the twine, and squeeze the new line of twine next to the previous one.

 For the other vase, I made solid rows of twine from the bottom of the vase almost to the top.

 Don’t worry if your lines of twine aren’t perfectly straight.
 This is an artisan piece, not manufactured.